Welcome to Melbourne

 Fed Square Laughter Club

-Join in a 30-minute laughter session at Federation Square at 11:00am on the 1st Sunday of each month.
+Join in a 30 minute laughter session at Federation Square at 11am on the first and third Sunday of each month.

 Laughter Clubs come together for a session and people laugh for no reason without having to resort to jokes or humour.
 The sessions last about half an hour and are mostly held outdoors.
 They are run along the lines established by Dr Madan Kataria, who founded the global laughter movement 14 years ago with one club, and there are now over 5,000 clubs worldwide.